druhansingh/druhansingh/README.md

-<h1 align="center">I am Druhan and this is my page for everything coding</h1>
+<h1 align="center">I am Druhan and this is my diary for everything coding</h1>
 <h3 align="center">Let's make this the start of an amazing journey together!.!</h3>

-- 🔭 I’m currently working on **my DSA skills and actively learning and finding new things in thw world of full stack development**
+- 🔭 I’m currently working on **my DSA skills and actively learning and finding new things in the world of full stack development**

 - 📫 How to reach me **druhan@duck.com**